I don't believe in the existence of

 or if there must be words, make them poetic, in Latin, instead of literal and intrusive in English.

-Python's three great films are comedy, but that obscures the fact that they also address issues
+Python's three great films address issues

 that the rest of popular culture is terrified of.